-Academic Dishonesty: Academic dishonesty is a completely unacceptable mode of conduct and every student should be aware of this important aspect.
+Academic Dishonesty: This is an important aspect that every student should be aware of.
 Thus, the respective faculty members educate the students of possible means of academic malpractices (plagiarism, violation of copyrights and stealing the patented knowledge) and the following consequences that will make them more vigilant in their academic career.

-Subject to change clause: Depending upon the requirement of student's possibility, the course syllabus will be re-structured and updated accordingly at the discretion of the Professor(s) and Board of studies chairperson.
+Subject to change clause: Depending upon the requirement of student's possibility, the course syllabus will be re-structured and updated accordingly at the discretion of the Professor(s) and Board of studies chairman.